 One of the most parrot-like dinosaurs that we know of was called Psittacosaurus.
 Its genus name translates to “parrot lizard” due to its bird-like appearance.

 Its hind feet were clawed, each with four toes.
-It had a long tail, which was most likely covered in feathers.
-It had well-developed senses of smell and vision, and it was about as intelligent as a parrot.
+It had a long tail, which was likely covered in feathers.
+It had well-developed senses of smell and vision and was about as intelligent as a parrot.

-Therefore, it’s unlikely that Psittacosaurus was an ancestor of modern parrots.
-However, it’s possible that it shared a common ancestor with the theropods that later evolved into birds.
+Therefore, it’s unlikely the Psittacosaurus was an ancestor of modern parrots, but they may have shared a common ancestor with the theropods that later evolved into birds.

 Could Dinosaurs Talk Like Parrots?

-Parrots can only repeat words, sounds, and phrases that they have heard a human speak.
+Parrots can only repeat words, sounds, and phrases they have heard a human speak.
 Usually, it takes multiple instances of repetition before a parrot will attempt to mimic you.

 While dinosaurs became extinct 65 million years ago, humans only evolved around two million years ago.
 So, no dinosaur could ever have met a human or heard one speak.

 As biological structures go, DNA is extremely stable.
 Paleontologists have extracted DNA from the remains of extinct animals, such as mammoths, that died over 10,000 years ago.

 They also used DNA from modern reptiles, such as turtles.
-It is now believed that dinosaurs had 80 chromosomes – just like modern birds, including parrots.
+It’s now believed that dinosaurs had 80 chromosomes, like modern birds, including parrots.

 Are Birds the Only Descendants of Dinosaurs?

 According to BMC Biology, birds share much of their DNA with crocodiles, and to a lesser extent, with turtles, snakes, and lizards.
 Birds, therefore, share common ancestors with all modern reptiles.

 Turtles diverged from birds and crocodiles around 255 million years ago, whereas birds and crocodiles separated around 240 million years ago.

 However, many living animals roamed the Earth before dinosaurs existed.
-For example, elephant sharks have been around for 400 million years – 160 million years before the first dinosaurs appeared.
+For example, elephant sharks have been around for 400 million years, some 160 million years before the first dinosaurs appeared.